What is dysmenorrhea?

 Prognosis of dysmenorrhea

 Since dysmenorrhea is a natural and normal occurrence, very few instances of serious complications result from it.
 The entire cycle can last anywhere from 3-7 days depending on whether you suffer from primary or secondary dysmenorrhea.
 Individuals who have secondary dysmenorrhea should be evaluated for the underlying condition that exacerbates their normal dysmenorrhea to see if any complications or dangerous health issues may result from it.
-Always express your concerns with a physician if you feel that your pain is exaggerated or prolonged as this may indicate an underlying issue that can be treated through use of medication or therapy.
+Always express your concerns with a physician if you feel that your pain is exaggerated or prolonged as this may indicate an underlying issue that can be treated through the use of medication or therapy.